 In times like these however, momentum has come to a screeching halt.
-Morale has dropped, hope is wearing thin and our actions have become tentative, as measurements of financial, health and lifestyle success shrink.
+Morale has dropped, hope is wearing thin and our actions have become tentative, as measurements of financial expense management, health and lifestyle success shrink.

 So what is it we need to do to regain that driving force of momentum?
 What must we do to situate ourselves to rebuild morale, security, hope, peace of mind and a sense of well being where we can once more thrive, rather than merely survive?
 I have compiled five key actions that are fully within your control to initiate and once applied will be instrumental in recapturing some desperately needed momentum.